These Pear Spice Cakes are soft, sweet, and fruity, and the brown butter glaze adds a touch of nutty sweetness that sends these over the top.

-I think I could seriously live on fruit.
-I absolutely love it, and I’m pretty sure that there isn’t one fruit that I have tried and haven’t liked.
-Even the more obscure fruits like pomegranates, starfruit and persimmon have made their way through my kitchen and into my mouth.
-I love the tangy sweetness of Granny Smith apples, the refreshing juiciness of the summertime berries, and the fuzzy exterior of peaches.
-Nothing can replace the bite that stings your tongue as you bite into a slice of pineapple or the juice that inevitable flows down your face after sinking your teeth into a succulent nectarine.
+I seriously think I could live on fruit.
+I’m pretty sure that there isn’t one fruit that I have tried and haven’t liked.
+Even the more obscure fruits like pomegranates, star fruit and persimmon have made their way through my kitchen and into my mouth and been met with lots of love.
+I love the tangy sweetness of Granny Smith apples, the refreshing bite of summertime berries, and the fuzzy exterior of peaches.

 I guess my parents never bought them when I was kid, so as I’ve started to do the grocery shopping I’ve never had the inclination to pick one up.
 Last weekend though I was sitting in the car with my Aunt Vero and she asked me to grab her a pear from the bag that was at my feet and offered me one as well.
 I grabbed it, curious.
 I bit into it and my mind was blown.